Linz: Commemorative year 2018

 The project "Linz 1938/1918", which started on 29 June 2018, commemorates the 100th anniversary of the founding of the Republic (1918) and 80 years of "political union" (1938).
 With this installation in the public space, presented in the city center, Linz fulfills its responsibility and commitment to maintaining peace with its declaration, making a contribution to dealing with the past.
 The idea is to reach people who have little relation to the years of 1918 or 1938.

+Politics

+The municipal council consists of 61 members.
+Following the 2021 Upper Austrian local elections, the seat distribution is as follows: